🔒 Case Study

 Solution 03

-Prototype: full sub-user path from T&C pending → approval pending → access granted.
+Prototype: the full staff path from waiting → approved → access granted.

 03 — Process

-A visual map of every branching point in the enrollment journey — Is there more than one company?
-Is this an admin or sub-user?
-Has the L1 user accepted T&Cs?
-Does the business have eligible accounts? — became the source of truth for design and engineering handoff.
+A visual map of every yes/no point in the journey — One business or many?
+Boss or staff?
+Have the terms been signed?
+Are the accounts eligible? — became the single source of truth for design and engineering.

 Error State Design